apple/swift-algorithms/Guides/Copy.md

     mutating func copy<C>(backwards source: C)
      -> (writtenStart: Index, readStart: C.Index)
       where C : BidirectionalCollection, Self.Element == C.Element

+    mutating func copy<R, S>(backwardsFrom source: R, to destination: S) -> (sourceRead: Range<Index>, destinationWritten: Range<Index>)
+     where R : RangeExpression, S : RangeExpression, Self.Index == R.Bound,
+           R.Bound == S.Bound
 }
 ```

-The methods return two values.
-The first member is the index of the receiver
+Each method returns two values.
+For the two-sequence methods, the first member
+is the index for the non-endpoint bound for the destination adfix.
+For the
+two-sequence methods where the non-receiver is a `Sequence`, the second member
-defining the non-anchored endpoint of the elements that were actually written
+is an iterator for the elements of the source's suffix that were never read in
+for copying.
+For the two-sequence methods where the non-receiver is a
-over.
-The second member is for reading the adfix of the source that wasn't
+`Collection`, the second member is the index for the first element of the
-actually used.
+source's suffix that was never read in for copying.
+For the two-subsequences
+methods, the members are the ranges for the parts of the subsequence operands
+that were actually touched during copying.

 ### Complexity